-We’ve all seen the adverts – well-meaning relatives set aside money for their loved ones to go towards the cost of their funeral, or as cash gifts in the event of their passing.
+We’ve all seen the adverts with well-meaning relatives setting aside money for their loved ones to go towards the cost of their funeral, or as cash gifts in the event of their passing.

 But what if your best-laid plans have been mis-sold to you?

-These plans have, for years, had the approval of the Funeral Planning Authority and organisations regulated by the FPA are expected to stick to their code of conduct.
-Providers that sign up have to adhere to certain FPA guidelines and their code of practice but it is not compulsory regulation.
+Non-workplace pension schemes have, for years, had to be approved by the Funeral Planning Authority and organisations regulated by the FPA are expected to stick to their code of conduct.

 Unfortunately, there are companies who haven’t signed up to the FPA, and are therefore unregulated.
 It’s an issue the industry has taken steps to rectify, and HM Treasury is proposing that companies looking to sell pre-paid funeral plans to customers must be overseen by a regulatory body, namely the Financial Conduct Authority (FCA).

-The FCA is clamping down on companies who take their customers’ money without proper consideration of how they have convinced them to hand over their money, or where it is being held or invested.
-They will take over as the industry’s regulatory body.
+The FCA is clamping down on companies who take their customers’ money without proper consideration of where it is being held or invested.

 That comes into force from 29 July and is a direct result of the treasury and the FCA identifying activities of unregulated funeral plan providers.